Equity Securities: 47

 Disclosure: Investors should carefully consider the investment objectives, risks, and charges and expenses of the fund before investing.
 The prospectus contains this and other information about the fund, and it should be read carefully before investing.
 Investors may obtain a copy of the prospectus by calling 800.950.6868 or by visiting www.reyndersmcveighfunds.com.

 Investing involves risk, including loss of principal.
-There is a risk that because the fund’s environmental, social, and governance (ESG) criteria may exclude securities of certain issuers for nonfinancial reasons, the fund may forgo some market opportunities available to funds that do not use these criteria.
+There is a risk that because the fund’s sustainability criteria may exclude securities of certain issuers for nonfinancial reasons, the fund may forgo some market opportunities available to funds that do not use these criteria.
 Foreign investments, including ADRs, present special risks including currency fluctuation, the potential for diplomatic and political instability, regulatory and liquidity risks, foreign taxation and differences in auditing and other financial standards.
 Risks of foreign investing are generally intensified for investments in emerging markets.

 The Fund may not achieve its objectives.
 Portfolio holdings may change over time.
 Current and future portfolio holdings are subject to risk.